Ahlam (singer): Biography

 She participated in many festivals around the Arab region and Western region, particularly the "Layali Dubai" festival.
 She has also been honored at several festivals across the Arab region and in the USA including at the Dolby Theatre.
-She was crowned queen of the Arab art in the Doha-Qatar Festival in 2003.
-She performed at the UNESCO Festival and Ledo Festival in France where she was the first Arab singer that sang twice.
+She was crowned queen of Arab art in the Doha-Qatar Festival in 2003.
+She performed at the UNESCO Festival and Ledo Festival in France where she was the first Arab singer to sing twice.
 She also had performances at the Washington Festival in the US, the Albert Hall Festival in the UK and many other festivals in London.

 In 2011, Ahlam joined MBC's Arab Idol judging panel alongside Lebanese singers Wael Kfoury and Nancy Ajram and Egyptian composer Hassan El Shafei.
 She stayed in the position for 4 consecutive seasons 1-4 broadcast 2012-2014 and 2017.
 She was also a judge and a coach in 2018 for season 4 of The Voice: Ahla Sawt singing competition.